authlete/authlete-java-sample-server/README.md

 	    http://localhost:8080/authlete-sample-server/api/resources/feed/list/may
 		```

-		As the command above shows, the access token is recieved by the endpoint accoding to "**Bearer Token Usage**",
+		As the command above shows, the access token is received by the endpoint according to "**Bearer Token Usage**",
 		which is recommended by [RFC6750](http://tools.ietf.org/html/rfc6750).

 8. **protected resource**

-    By executing the curl command in the last part of the step.7, the folllowing JSON, which represents **May**'s feed list, is returned.
+    By executing the curl command in the last part of the step.7, the following JSON, which represents **May**'s feed list, is returned.

 	```
 	[